5F8575tree/study-notes-repo/figma.md

 The clones of the original will constantly update as you make changes, and so you save yourself a lot of work potentially!

 Components will get saved in 'Assets' next to the layers panel on the left-hand side.
 From there you can simply drag any component to anywhere you want, without the need to press alt and drag.

+# Grabbing Things From Websites

+If you want to practise recreating certain web pages to increase speed, one good tip is to use inspect on a page, then follow the link of a logo and open it in a new tab.
+Then you can download that logo in it's original form (PNG or SVG) and save it to your local computer for use in Figma.

+Your logo should be placed right to the left-hand edge of your 1200px active area.

+**Flaticon** is a great resource for icons.
+Try it [here](https://www.flaticon.com).
+It is not free, but it is the best of the best by far.
+We can grab social media icons here easily.

+**Choose SVG** as it is crisper in quality than PNG.

+# Header

+If you use an off-white color for the page background, you can have a pure white header.
+It's width should be 1920, and it should be centered, with a height of maybe 100px.

+Circles are great for social media icons as they will all be the same size.
+Have them around around a height of 40px, and space 10px between them.
+Move the to align centrally in the vertical axis of the header and touch the right-hand ruler.
+Don't leave them black, instead you should grab a brand color for the web page.

+Rename the frame as 'Header'.

+# Main Menu Bar

+It is quite modern to have a minimalistic design for your main menu.
+You can create another frame, directly below the header, and give it a height of 60px and a fill of the branded color.

+Use the text tool and add 14px font size, and a white color.
+Poppins is a good template font-family.
+Remove padding.
+Select the text item itself, not the frame, and use ctrl + D to duplicate it.
+If you have set auto layout, Figma with place it next to the original.

+Once you have written all your menu names out side by side, select the frame on the left-hand panel, and increase the default gap between them.

+**IMPORTANT NOTE** Users expect this menu to be on the left-hand side, so space the items out, but don't center them.
+Let the last item go just over half-way across the horizontal axis of the screen (960px is the center line).

+You want to set a color to show which is the current page (or an underline?).
+A decent choice is fff000 (yellow).